Expensify/App/help/GUIDELINES.md

 * To avoid confusion, no two sections in the same chapter or section group should have the same short or long title.

+* Headers that contain questions should be asked from the customer's perspective (ie, "How do I X?" not "How do you do X?")

 ## Section Rules
 There are three kinds of sections: